-The information here is meant as an introduction to the basics of organic gardening.
-What are mulch, compost and ground covers and how are they used in the garden?
+This site is an introduction to the basics of organic gardening, sustainable farming and natural land care.
+What are ground covers, mulch and compost and how are they used in the garden, farm and landscape?

-This information can help people who have limited resources and hopefully can help them make the most of the little they have and recognize as resources things they may once have considered wastes and weeds.
+This information is aimed at people who have limited resources and hopefully can help them make the most of the little they have and recognize as resources things they may once have considered wastes and weeds.
 However anyone can find tips here that can help them to use water wisely and manage waste while improving the soil, securing harvests of a diversity of edible and useful crops and also create a healthy environment to live in.

 And beyond that there are wider implications for adopting organic and sustainable gardening and farming methods.
 The importance of good management of ground covers and the lands water drainage systems cannot be over stated.
 Ground covers are necessary to prevent erosion, maintain fauna and flora diversity and moisture content in the soil and to fix atmospheric carbon dioxide and store it in the soil as humus, as well as providing crops and forage for people and livestock.